chetankolhe39/gke-terraform/README.md

 - service_account_file

 ## Setup GKE cluster for testing:
-1. For setup we will use main.tf and variables-setup.tfvars files from infra directory.
+1. For setup we will use main.tf file from gke-setup directory and gke-cluster module from modules.
-2. Run below commands to setup GKE cluster
+2. Go to gke-setup directory and run below commands to setup GKE cluster
 ```
 terraform init
-terraform plan -var-file=variables-setup.tfvars
+terraform plan
-terraform apply -var-file=variables-setup.tfvars
+terraform apply
 ```

 ## Identify Remediation: